NLeSC/eSalsa-MPI/README.md

 and a Hub (written in Java).

 The MPI wrapper uses the MPI profiling interface to intercept calls to a _real_ MPI implementation and change their behaviour.
 The Hub acts as a (currently centralized) server that can be used to exchange data.

-The combination of the Hub and the MPI wrapper can be used to merge several distinct MPI application (possibly running on different sites and using different MPI libraries) into one large application.
+The combination of the Hub and the MPI wrapper can be used to merge several distinct MPI applications (possibly running on different sites and using different MPI libraries) into one large application.

-To do this, each MPI process that uses the MPI wrapper creates a socket connection to the Hub when it starts.
-All MPI calls are then intercepted, and the illusion of a single large MPI application is presented to the processes.
+To do this, each MPI process using the MPI wrapper creates a socket connection to the Hub at startup.
+All MPI calls are then intercepted, and the illusion of a single large MPI application is presented to the MPI processes.

-For each intercepted call a decision is made if the call can be handled locally (for example, an MPI_Send to a different process in the same cluster) or if the hub must be involved (for example an MPI_Send between clusters or a collective operation that involved all nodes).
+For each intercepted call a decision is made if the call can be handled locally (for example, an MPI_Send to a different process in the same cluster) or if the hub must be involved (for example an MPI_Send between clusters or a collective operation that involves all processes).

 As mentioned above, this code is __VERY__ experimental.
 However, its has already been used to run both the Parallel Ocean Program (POP) and the